learn-co-curriculum/ember-closure-actions/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ember-closure-actions' title='Ember Components and Closure Actions'>Ember Components and Closure Actions</a> on Learn.co and start learning to code for free.</p>

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/ember-closure-actions'>Components and Closure Actions</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/ember-closure-actions'>Components and Closure Actions</a> on Learn.co and start learning to code for free.</p>